siiritann/dn/README.md

     2) add city
     3) remove city
     4) see weather data for one of my cities
-    5) see weather data for all of my cities

 4. Add README file that explains the steps how to start & use the program